 Archive of death certificates

-1) The death certificate can be released to the dead person's close relatives, pension institutions and official use
+1) The copy of the death certificate can be released to the dead person's close relatives, pension institutions and official use

 By law, confidential death data can be released to the deceased’s close relatives or a person who was close to the deceased.

 Close relatives do not usually need a death certificate when dealing with authorities.
 Information about the death is sent through official channels to the Digital and Population Data Services Agency to be recorded in the Population Information System, from where the information is passed forward.
 In addition, taking care of the deceased’s affairs is possible with an official certificate obtained from a registration authority (Digital and Population Data Services Agency, parish).
 The actual death certificate is issued only when all examinations required to establish cause of death are completed.
 This can take several months.

 A written data request must be made for the death certificate to Statistics Finland either by email or post.
 The data request is sent to the following email address: email@example.com or by post to:

 The death certificate is sent by post as a paper copy.